MENU

 Hailing from the historical vineyards of Alta Langa, the Zero 140 was created to show the best expression of the longevity and complexity of this appellation.
 After spending at least 12 years on the lees in bottle, the Enrico Serafino Zero 140 is the longest aged on lees Italian sparkling wine.
 Each vintage is dedicated to a different theme and the bottles are hand painted a different color to differentiate them in the cellar during the hand riddling process.

-Enrico Serafino "Grifo del Quartaro" Gavi di Gavi is a classic example of Piedmont’s noble white wine made from the native Cortese grape.
+Enrico Serafino "Grifo del Quartaro" Gavi del comune di Gavi s a classic example of Piedmont’s noble white wine made from the native Cortese grape.
 Gavi DOCG is the most esteemed source of Cortese wines and the town of Gavi, at its heart, is recognized to produce the finest expressions of the denomination.
 Thanks to the sloping hills and exposure, as well as marly, white chalky and clay-rich earth, the area creates wines with clear-cut character, freshness, and minerality, as well as complex structure.
 The grapes for this wine are sourced from a six-hectare vineyard in Monterotondo di Gavi.
 The name Grifo del Quartaro refers to an antique coin used by Genovese Lords (from the city of Genoa that is not far from the village of Gavi), who were the vineyard land-owners of the Gavi area.

 Monterotondo, from the municipality of Gavi in the Roero region of southeast Piedmont, is one of the most prestigious MGA areas within the area.
 The soils here are characterized their chalky-sulphurous composition with white marls.
 These soils, coupled with an ideal microclimate, allow the Cortese grape to reach unique levels of complexity and elegance.
 Poggio della Rupe is the name of the estate where the one hectare of vineyards for this singular wine grow.